deeProbabilism/Multi-Country-Macro-Finance/README.md

 The primary comparison is between the backward Euler scheme based on BSDE and the PDE approach (i.e., PINN).

+Yu Jinghai, Geng Bojun, and Wang Xiankang have made contributions at various stages of the probject.

 ## Features